I’m a Celebrity 2020 line-up – all the confirmed contestants

 The upcoming series in North Wales is unprecedented due to the ongoing coronavirus pandemic, with producers being forced to swap the jungle for the Welsh seaside in light of COVID-related travel restrictions.

-Ahead of tonight’s I’m A Celeb announcement, line-up rumours were rife, and they were proven to be right on the money.
+Ahead of the I’m A Celeb announcement, line-up rumours were rife, and they were proven to be right on the money.

 ITV recently confirmed that one of its cast members, thought to be AJ Pritchard, had recently tested positive for COVID-19 and was currently self-isolating, but clearly that hasn’t prevented him from taking part in the series.